prof3ssorSt3v3/tinyshell/README.md

 //this will add the element to the target array and give it the same callback(s)
 //as other elements in the targets array
 ```
+**5. addTargets( elements )**

+To add an array (NodeList) of new targets to the array of targets.
+The method
+will also add any existing listeners to the target.
+[COMING SOON]

 ## Properties